whatdoidohaha/RFA/README.md

 # Reference-free analysis of genetic architecture

 Reference-free analysis is a powerful formalism for analyzing the genetic architecture of proteins and nucleic acids.
 Here we provide scripts and tutorials for performing reference-free analysis on experimental data.
-The directory */Tutorials* provides annotated workflows and example datasets. */Scripts* contains the function implementations, which we recommend accessing through the annotated workflows.
+The directory */Tutorials* provides annotated workflows and example datasets. */Scripts* contains the function implementations, which we recommend accessing through the annotated workflows. *Paper.tar.gz* contains all data and scripts used for analysis in our ppaer.

 ## Tutorials
 We illustrate four workflows.